hardycathal/a-star-algorithm/index.md

 ```

 Because the returned path is in **tile coordinates**, it can be drawn directly as grid-aligned rectangles.
 This also keeps the logic consistent with the grid-based movement used elsewhere in the project.

+I also used `https://chatgpt.com/` to help clarify the A* algorithm and sanity-check the approach while implementing it.

 #### Main Loop (`main.cpp`)
 The game loop ties everything together: